yasirbhutta/yasirbhutta.github.io/python/docs/control-flow.md

         elif condition:
             code block

-4. **What happens if none of the conditions in an if-elif-else block are true?**
+12. **What happens if none of the conditions in an if-elif-else block are true?**
-   * a) The program terminates
+    - A) The program terminates
-   * b) The else block is executed
+    - B) The else block is executed
-   * c) An error occurs
+    - C) An error occurs
-   * d) The program continues without executing any block
+    - D) The program continues without executing any block

-8. **What will be the output of the following code?**
+13. **What will be the output of the following code?**
    ```python
    x = 10
    if x > 5 and x < 15: